 The real yogi works through that cosmic Vayu and universal Prana, in attunement and harmony with the whole of life.

 The true bhakta or devotee surrenders to the Divine will which is the motivating force of Vayu, the power of Rama behind it.

 Vayu’s vibration is OM or Pranava, the primal sound behind all creation and the source of all mantras.

 The Upanishads teach us that Vayu is the directly perceivable form of Brahman, the Cosmic Reality.

 To become Hanuman we must awaken to our inner nature as a portion of cosmic consciousness, a servant of the Universal Self that is Sri Rama.
 Each one of us has the power of the entire universe within us, but only when we surrender to Lord Rama within.

-But we can only recognise this when we become aware of our inner Self, what the Upanishads call the antaryami or inner controller.
+We can only recognize this when we become aware of our inner Self, what the Upanishads call the antaryami or inner controller.
 Hanuman is the force of Rama working within us, the strength of our innermost self that is the ruler of al and the master of the universe.

 It is Hanuman alone who can discover Sita Devi.
 Sita represents the deeper Self-knowledge or Atma Vidya, through which Rama or the self can be fully realised.

-Sita is also the feminine principle of space and receptivity that the cosmic Vayu depends upon.
+Sita is the feminine principle of space and receptivity that the cosmic Vayu depends upon and must protect.
 Without Hanuman, we cannot find Sita, and Rama cannot fulfill his destiny of the highest dharma.